 Founding Editor Ira Sukrungruang is the author of Talk Thai: The Adventures of Buddhist Boy and Southside Buddhist (memoirs), In Thailand It is Night (poetry), The Melting Season (stories), and co-editor of the fat books What Are You Looking At?
 The First Fat Fiction Anthology and Scoot Over, Skinny: The Fat Nonfiction Anthology.
 His favorite candy is anything that has sour-sucking power and unhinges his jaw because of extreme gumminess.

-Founding Editor Katherine Riegel–who goes by Katie–is the author of four books: Letters to Colin Firth, The Manifesto, What the Mouth Was Made For, and Castaway.
+Founding Editor Katherine Riegel–who goes by Katie–is the author of Letters to Colin Firth, What the Mouth Was Made For, and Castaway.
 She writes for The Gloria Sirens , and tries to take her vitamin Ch (chocolate, of course) every day.

 Founding editor K.C.
 Wolfe earned his MFA an an institution in the Midwest, after considerable layovers in the western parts of these United States.
 His essays and short stories have been seen in Gulf Coast, The Sun, Swink, Stone Canoe, Redivider, Prime Number, Under the Sun, Cleaver Magazine and other publications.
 He lives, on average, in St. Petersburg, FL.

 Robert Annis – Poetry Editor